Plug-In RIS: A Novel Approach to Fully Passive Reconfigurable Intelligent Surfaces: Illustrative Results - Single User Case

 In this subsection, we focus on the strength point of the plug-in RIS design, which is its EE.
 We also highlight the trade-offs between EE and ABER/achievable rate.
-The EE is computed as follows:
+The EE is computed as follows: where $P_c$ signifies the power consumption within the system and can be determined as follows \cite{9370097}: where $P_i$ ($i \in \{ \text{Tx, Rx, RIS} \}$) denotes the power consumption of the respective terminal and can be calculated as follows \cite{7370753, 7876856}: where $M$ represents for number of RIS/sub-RIS elements engaged in the communication and $P_{\text{ADC}}$ ($P_{\text{DAC}}$) is the consumption power of analog-to-digital (ADC) (digital-to-analog (DAC)) converter at the receive (transmit) terminal and can be computed as follows \cite{9370097, 7876856}: